 France’s Famous Garden Setting

 It’s famous, of course, for the water lilies, but if you go to Claude Monet’s garden at Giverny in Normandy, what you are likely to remember most is the Clos Normand.
 This is the part of the garden closest to the painter’s house, and beside its gravel paths, the beds are a riot of colour and texture.
 It’s like walking through a 3 dimensional painting made up of hundreds of colours.
-And this wonderful place is just a short journey outside the French Capital, Paris.
+And this wonderful place is just a short journey outside Paris – and flights to Paris are fast and frequent.

 Nobody knows for sure if Monet intended the garden to look like this, but we know that Monet loved gardening.
 “Apart from painting and gardening, I’m good for nothing!” he once exclaimed.
 Weeds and brambles took over when he was gone and, despite photographs and work from various family members, what you see now is a homage, not a faithful reproduction.
 It’s also the product of a mind-boggling amount of work.
 Nine hundred varieties of annuals are planted every year in an endless cycle of digging, trailing, pruning and mulching.